submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ### Step 2: Create release for the `admiral` project

-1) Pin the `shipyard` dapper base image to the new version.
+1) Pin the `shipyard` Dapper base image to the new version.
 Edit `Dockerfile.dapper` and, on the first line, change the `shipyard-dapper-base` image version from `devel` to the new version (`0.5.0`).

 2) Update the _go.mod_ and _go.sum_ references for `shipyard` to the new version: